lpinca/shopify-token/README.md

   the list of scopes.
 This allows you to override the default scopes.
 - `nonce` - An optional string representing the nonce.
 If not provided it will be generated automatically.
+- `access_mode` - An optional string dictating the API access mode.
+If not provided it will use offline mode.

 #### Return value